 How do I return the hotspot?

-Return the kit inside any Library location at the Pop In / Pick Up table.
-Please do not return using the inside or outside book drops.
+If possible, please return the kit inside any Library location at the Pop In / Pick Up table.
+Only use outdoor drops when the building is closed.

 Can the Library see how I used the internet service?